Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Why Sleeping on an Incline Matters More Than You Think

 When you’re lying flat, gravity isn’t doing you any favors.
-By slightly elevating your upper body, you take pressure off your stomach and lungs—which can mean less reflux, clearer airways, and better blood flow.
-Even a small 6–8 inch lift can make a noticeable difference in how you sleep.
+By slightly elevating your upper body, you reduce pressure on your stomach and lungs—leading to less reflux, clearer airways, and improved blood flow.
+Even a modest 6–8 inch lift can bring noticeable improvements.

-Want a deeper dive into the science and user experiences?
+Want a deeper dive into the science and experiences?
 Explore our Inclined Bed Therapy Benefits Guide.

 How Inclined Sleep Helps With Reflux and Breathing